hananezlitni/HZ-CAS741-Project/README.md

-# A Library for Solving the Simplex Method
+# A Library of Simplex Method Solvers